mvahaste/www/README.md

 # ☕ mvahaste.dev

 This is my personal website, hosted at [mvahaste.dev](https://mvahaste.dev).
-It's designed with a clean, responsive layout and features animations for an engaging user experience.
+It's designed with a clean, responsive layout and features simple animations for a bit of character.

 ## ✨ Features